jeffpascal/Architect-Roadmap/Reactive-Architecture.md

 - Predictive auto scalind techniques can be used to support elasticity
 - Scaling up provides responsiveness during peak, while scalind down improves cost effectiveness

+If we have elasticity we can implement techniques to increase load or decrease it as needed

+Scaling down needs to be an option as well to improve cost effectiveness

+### Message Driven

+- Responsiveness, Resilience, Elasticity are supported by a Message Driven Architecture
+- Messages are asyncronous and non-blocking
+- Provides Loose coupling, isolation, location transparency
+    - provides isolation and location transparent
+- Resources are consumed only while active
+    - not stuck waiting for a response form someone else
+        - while waiting you are consuming phisical resources
+    - you might be interested in the response but it comes asyncronously